Cells, convexity and contractibility in general categories: Simplicial complexes

 \paragraph{Abstract simplicial complexes} An abstract simplicial complex (A.S.C.) strips away all geometry, coordinates, and ambient spaces.
 It distills the concept of a "complex" into pure set theory.
 It is defined as a pair $(V, \Sigma)$, where $V$ is a set of "vertices" and $\Sigma$ is a family of non-empty finite subsets of $V$ (called "abstract simplices"), satisfying closure under subsets.
 This means that if

-An A.S.C.x is just a hypergraph closed under taking subsets.
+An A.S.C. is just a hypergraph closed under taking subsets.
 There are no straight lines, no flat triangles, and no topology—just finite sets.
 Note that A.S.C.-s are independent of $\Topo$ as well as any general category $\calC$ such as ours.
+However they form an important bridge to convert G.S>C.s into simplicial sets, as we shall see next.

 \paragraph{Some inter-relations} Figure \ref{fig:complexes} and Table \ref{tab:complexes} summarizes these various cell complexes and their inter-relations.
 Some of these complexes are mutually interchangeable.
 For example, any geometric simplicial complex $\calK$ carries the information of an abstract simplicial complex.